Home > Missions > Navigation

 Collapse All Expand All

+Understanding marine forecasts is critical to safe boating.
+Weather and wave conditions can change suddenly, catching boaters off-guard and creating life-threatening conditions.
 Before setting out, obtain the latest marine forecast and warning information from www.weather.gov/marine or NOAA Weather Radio.
-Several days ahead of time, you can begin listening for extended outlooks with general information out to the next five days, in both graphical and text format.
+Begin listening for extended outlooks with general information for the next five days, offered in both graphical and text formats.

 Collapse All Expand All